GDI123/yakdns/README.md

 # contact

-you can find me on yakamo.org #ddns
+you can find me on irc at  yakamo.org #ddns

 Todo list:
 ==========